wireware/site/content/homepage/opener.md

 ![Integration](images/soft-hard.jpg)

 I integrate software and hardware for test, measurement, and control systems, specializing in the [NI platform](https://www.ni.com).
+By both building hardware and developing custom software, WIREWARE can deliver seamless solutions to complex systems problems for automation, data acquisition, and testing applications.

 {{< badge >}}